banrod/unit/workstation/notes/facilitation-assessment.md

 - Registry reporting (`npm run report:registries`) now summarizes counts, coverage, and unresolved orphaned IDs in `notes/registry-report.md` for quick status reads.
+- Registry smoke graph (`src/test/system/registry/SmokeGraph.ts`) verifies that canonical specs and their unit implementations remain runnable end-to-end.

 ## Gaps

 - Tooling coverage is limited to basic shell scripts; there is no linting or formatting pipeline in the workstation scope.
 - Collaboration processes (issue templates, PR guidelines specific to experiments) are not yet documented.
-- Registry integrity now has a static validator but still lacks smoke graph coverage to validate runtime behavior.
-- Validator output no longer flags duplicate IDs, but it still reports missing class mappings that need remediation before strict gating is viable.
+- Registry integrity now has a static validator and smoke graph coverage, but validator output still reports missing class mappings that need remediation before strict gating is viable.

 ## Opportunities